Reduction in Force and Furlough for SHRA Employees Procedure

 Purpose

-This procedure outlines the process for Work Units to separate SHRA Employees due to a reduction in force in accordance with the University Policy on Layoffs due to a Reduction in Force for SHRA Employees ("Policy").
+This procedure outlines the process for Work Units to implement a Furlough or separate SHRA Employees due to a Reduction in Force in accordance with the University Policy on Reduction in Force and Furlough for SHRA Employees.

 Scope

-This policy applies to permanent SHRA Employees (full-time and part-time) who have completed their probationary period.
+The Reduction in Force portion of this policy applies to only permanent SHRA Employees (full-time and part-time) who have completed their probationary period.
+Other types of employees have different separation rules and therefore are not eligible to be separated through a Reduction in Force.

 Procedures